WEID-Consortium/weid.info/weid2026_specification.md

 10\.
 Acknowledgements
 =====================

-I would like to thank Melanie Wehowski for her long time support in OIDplus and WEID projects.
-Thanks to the authors of these free tools which did a very good job in validating various contents of this document:
+I would like to thank Melanie Wehowski for her long-time support in OIDplus and WEID projects.
+Thanks to the authors of these free tools that did a good job in validating various contents of this document:

 This document was written in Nroff Internet Draft Editor by 3xA Security. [https://aaa-sec.com/nroffedit/](https://aaa-sec.com/nroffedit/) [https://misc.daniel-marschall.de/patches/nroffedit/](https://misc.daniel-marschall.de/patches/nroffedit/) ("year 2020" patch)